 In 867 the Great Heathen Army of Danes took the city of Eoforwic (York), which had become the main centre of Northumbria.
 The Viking leaders Ivor the Boneless and Halfdan left the Northumbrians in control as a puppet regime whilst they attacked Wessex but, following an uprising, returned in 869 to expel the Kingdom of Northumberland to North of the Tyne.
 The local people of our area will have found themselves working for Viking overlords with many of them possibly taken as slaves.
 However it does seem that the Danish and Norse gradually settled the area, converted to christianity and the populations merged such that they are referred to by historians as ‘anglo-scandinavian’.
 The local place names reflect this mixture with places such as Selby and Lumby of Danish origin whilst Saxton and Fenton are Old English and Barkston possibly a mixture of the two.

-In the Domesday Book of 1086 the manor of Sherburn (Scireburn as it was then) was valued at £34 whilst Leeds was only valued at £7.
-The area had suffered enormously from William the Conquerer and his “scourging of the North” but he was a pious man and Sherburn seems to have benefitted from the protection of the Church.
-The Manor of Sherburn remained in the hands of the Archbishop although other land in the area was taken by Norman barrens such as the de Laci family.
-The Archbishops used it as a principal country residence until moving to Cawood Castle in about 1360.
-The manor fell into disrepair or was demolished to provide building material for the new palace at Cawood.
-Only bumps in the field, known as Hall Garth, now remain.
+The Manor of Sherburn remained in the hands of the Archbishop, although other land in the area was taken by Norman barons such as the de Laci family.
+The Archbishops used Sherburn as a principal country residence until moving to Cawood Castle in about 1360.
+The Manor house fell into disrepair and was demolished to provide building material for part of York Minster.
+Only bumps in the field behind the church, known as Hall Garth, now remain.